 Personal Protective Equipment - Fall Restraint Systems; Fall Arrest Systems including full-body harness donning, care and maintenance in accordance with AS 2626; lanyards; shock absorbers; fall-arrest devices; hardware and system clearances.

 Safe Working at Heights - Edge protection; scaffolds; ladder and tower safety; anchor points and static lines; plant access and egress; EWPs; tools and equipment at heights; house keeping and rescue procedures.

 Practical assessment - Fall arrest PPE inspection and demonstration of safe, confident working practices at heights.

-Competent candidates will be issued with a Certificate/Statement of Attainment and Work Safely at Heights card.
+Competent candidates will be issued with a Certificate/Statement of Attainment.
 This course is accredited within the Australian Qualification Framework (AQF).
 Certificate issued by Masters in Building Training, RTO no. 40666